SmartThingsCommunity/smartthings-cli/packages/cli/README.md

   ID  device to retrieve; UUID or the number of the device from list

 FLAGS
-  -a, --installed-app-id=<value>  filter results by installed app that created the device -h, --help                      Show CLI help.
+  -a, --installed-app=<UUID>  filter results by installed app that created the device -h, --help                  Show CLI help.
-  -j, --json                      use JSON format of input and/or output -l, --location-id=<value>...    filter results by location -o, --output=<value>            specify output file -p, --profile=<value>           [default: default] configuration profile -t, --token=<value>             the auth token to use -v, --verbose                   include location name in output -y, --yaml                      use YAML format of input and/or output --language=<value>              ISO language code or "NONE" to not specify a language.
+  -j, --json                  use JSON format of input and/or output -l, --location=<UUID>...    filter results by location -o, --output=<value>        specify output file
+  -p, --profile=<value>       [default: default] configuration profile -t, --token=<value>         the auth token to use -v, --verbose               include location name in output -y, --yaml                  use YAML format of input and/or output --language=<value>          ISO language code or "NONE" to not specify a language.
 Defaults to the OS locale

 DESCRIPTION
   list all virtual devices available in a user account or retrieve a single device